hoangnaam/Traffic-Light-with-voice-instructions-/README.md

   ***Code:***

   Download the `traffic_light.ino` in the project repo.
   Upload 2 sound files (found in repo) into the SD Card and insert it into the MP3-TF-16P module.
+(Make sure there is no any other files in the SD card)

+  *Notes:*
-  *Notes:* Before running the code, you must have a DFRobotDFPlayeMini (by DFRobot) library
+  - Before running the code, you must have a DFRobotDFPlayeMini (by DFRobot) library.
+  - If the speaker does not say "Pedestrians stop", change the code in line 74 from `myDFPlayer.play(3);` to `myDFPlayer.play(2;`.